Part-timeEvaluation for Social Change and Transformational Learning Certificate

-The first course is four days long and offered face-to-face from Wednesday to Saturday in Vancouver.
+The first course is four days long and offered online from Wednesday to Saturday.
 The other courses are usually six weeks long and offered online.

 |Duration||We offer this program every year, from September to June.
 The program is designed to be completed within 10 months, but you have up to three years to finish.
 You may also register for most courses individually when space is available.|